ESMValGroup/ESMValTool/doc/sphinx/source/community/detailed_release_procedure.rst

 - command to run: `nohup python ESMValTool/esmvaltool/utils/testing/regression/compare.py --reference $reference_dir --current $current_dir > compare_v280_output.txt`

 Some of the recipes will appear as having identical output to the one from previous release.
+However, others will need human inspection.
+Ask the recipe maintainers (`@ESMValGroup/esmvaltool-recipe-maintainers`_) and ESMValTool Development Team (`@ESMValGroup/esmvaltool-developmentteam`_) to provide assistance in checking the results.
-However, others will need human inspection; here are some guidelines on how to perform the human inspection:
+Here are some guidelines on how to perform the human inspection:

 - look at plots from current run vs previous release run: most of them will be identical, but if Matplotlib has changed some plotting feature, images will have slightly different metadata so the comparison script will report them